 III.
-Practical: Paul applies salvation by faith in Spirit-led living by exhorting balance and others-orientation (Gal 5-6).
+Practical: Paul applies salvation by faith in Spirit-led living by exhorting balance and othersorientation (Gal 5-6).

-- A. Balance between legalism and license by the Spirit's direction-not by the sinful nature (Gal 5). - 1.
-Believers should not live in the extremes of legalism and license in light of their freedom from the Law (5:1-15). - A Christian is free from the Law so should never again be entrapped in legalism (5:1-12). - b) A Christian is free from the Law so should use this freedom to love instead of selfish pursuits (5:13-15). - 2.
+- A. Balance between legalism and license comes the Spirit-not the sinful nature (Gal 5). - 1.
+Believers should not live in the extremes of legalism and license in light of their freedom from the Law (5:1-15). - a) A Christian is free from the Law so should never again be entrapped in legalism (5:1-12). - b) A Christian is free from the Law so should use this freedom to love instead of selfish pursuits (5:13-15). - 2.
 Believers should live under direction from the Spirit rather than from the sinful nature (5:16-26). - B. Serve sinning Christians, burdened believers, teachers, and everyone since freedom from the Law leads to caring for others (6:1-10). - C. A final warning contrasts the impure Judaizer motives with his own pure motives to convince them to apply what he has written (6:11-18).